 - Sunset cruises are a popular pastime in this part of the world, and there's something extremely pleasant about enjoying a beverage while watching hippos cavort in the Zambezi under a spectacular sunset.
 Cruises can be organized through the various travel agencies around town in both Livingstone and Victoria Falls.
-My favorite from the Zimbabwe side is Ilala Lodge's Ra-Ikane, a lovely intimate cruising experience with excellent food.
+Our favorite from the Zimbabwe side is Ilala Lodge's Ra-Ikane, a lovely intimate cruising experience with excellent food.
 For less of s sunset cruise, more of a booze cruise, opt for the cheaper, larger boats.

 - There's a surprising amount of wildlife to see just walking around the vicinity of the Victoria Falls on both sides.
 Baboons and warthogs are very common.
 Mosi-oa-Tunya National Park (Zambia) is small but packs a punch with white rhinos, buffaloes, elephants, and giraffe.
 Elephant safaris and a "walk with lions" are becoming popular activities.
 Both offer less adrenalin-loving folks a chance at a little adventure and many enjoy getting close to these great animals.